Makgora/EncryptedChat/README.md

 # EncryptedChat

-A simple Server - Client program but the communication is crypted
+A simple src.Server - src.Client program but the communication is crypted